Sexual Misconduct Policy

 - If yes, possibility of a minimum of suspension until Complainant graduates.

 Question 3: Was there penetration of any form?

-If yes, expect expulsion.
+- If yes, possibility of expulsion**.

 Additional variables that may be considered by Review Officers in sanctioning decisions are reflected in, but are not limited to, the following questions: